crnprasanna/Instacart-delivery-slot-finder/README.md

 # Instacart-delivery-slot-finder
-A Windows / Linux based python module to find Instacart slots and email you the status
+A MACOS / Windows / Linux based python module to find Instacart slots and email you the status

 # Inspirations:
 Personally I was stuck with COVID-19 pandaemic at home for getting my day to day essentials and started looking online grocery delivery services like Instacart and other similar platforms.